Hiking in the Snow | 11 Essential Tips for Success

 A lot more research is needed during the winter due to the hazardous weather, snow, and ice.
 Specifically you need to check both the weather forecast, recent snowfall in the area, and the regional avalanche forecast.
 If any of these sources suggest your hike would be dangerous or risky, you should probably delay your trip until conditions and the forecast improves.

-2. Bring a pair of microspikes and trekking poles
+2. Bring a pair of microspikes and trekking poles (and maybe snowshoes).

 Slippery snow and ice on the trail is the most obvious risk while hiking in snow.
 The key is increasing your traction with the trail surface using special winter hiking gear.
 Microspikes are chains with small steel teeth on the bottom of your shoes that grip the ice and snow.
 Trekking poles are like large ski poles, letting you have four points of contact while crossing snow and ice.
 I recommend using both when hiking in the winter.
 You don’t need to invest in an extremely expensive pair – something simple will work to get started with.